katiescruggs/fire-and-ice/README.md

 Things to display:
 `name, founded, seats, titles, coatOfArms, ancestralWeapons, words`

 Nice work!
 You basically have a full website.
-This might be a good time to start testing your action, reducers, and components.
+This might be a good time to start testing your actions, reducers, and components.

 ##### Iteration 2: